‘[T]he reality is that many students feel that the university doesn’t open their minds; instead, it shuts their mouths’

 “While I may not categorize myself as a conservative, the assaults on free speech, self-reliance, meritocracy, the family, science, and truth should alarm everyone,” R. H. said in an email interview this month with The College Fix.

 “Many have pointed out that our institutions of higher education increasingly look like the temples for a state religion attempting to create hierarchies based on byzantine and bogus ideas; such systems have never worked out well historically, no matter how many newly minted sinecures suggest otherwise,” he said.

 R. H. told The Fix he had canceled all of his classes, five of them, for a week while he confronted his university about its bias in February 2022.

 “They fired me that same month after a few days of discussion. … They fired me because I would not return until we reached an agreeable solution, not because of the classes I had canceled, according to the email I received,” he said.

 He said he did not have tenure, “though I had a long history of contract, full-time, and outside work with the university.
 I was a full-time instructor with an appointment at the time of firing.”

-“[T]he reality is that many students feel that the university doesn’t open their minds; instead, it shuts their mouths,” Hall wrote in his FAIR essay.
+“[T]he reality is that many students feel that the university doesn’t open their minds; instead, it shuts their mouths,” he wrote in his FAIR essay.

 These students’ claims, he pointed out, are backed by data.
-Hall cited a 2020 study that found “by a tremendous margin, students of all political persuasions report that college faculty express more liberal views in class.”
+R. H. cited a 2020 study that found “by a tremendous margin, students of all political persuasions report that college faculty express more liberal views in class.”